Wyrick Student Project – Guidelines for Program Operation

 The Chief Wyrick Commissioner must report to the Student Senate at every Senate meeting and must report to the Student Body President on a weekly basis during the fall and spring semesters.
 The reports must include a summary of the Commission's activities.
 Upon request, all active members and the current balance of the Wyrick Fund must be shared.
 The Chief Wyrick Commissioner must have a weekly one-on-one meeting with the Student Body President.

-- Report from the Director of Accounting
+- Report from the Director, Grants and Capital Projects

 Section VI - Contingency Fund